School Holidays 2022

-Full day sessions from 8am to 5:30pm available - £22 per day.
-Please email your completed booking form to firstname.lastname@example.org with your required days.
+Full day sessions from 8am to 5:45pm available - £22.50 per day.
+Please email firstname.lastname@example.org for a booking form.

 There are strict guidelines around ill health and attendance that we must adhere.
 Please do not bring your child to the setting if they are unwell or anyone in your household is displaying COVID-19 related symptoms: